kimbach/wikilabskultur/readme.md

 Class than implements the object model for the Artwork template

 ### smkbatch.py
-Functions for SMK Batch Upload
+Functions for SMK Batch Upload, main function is

+MapSMKAPIToCommons(batch_title,smk_filter,smk_number_list,download_images)